 Like German blue ram, gold rams are also dwarf cichlids that reach a maximum of 2.5 inches overall with a light golden body and electric blue mottling on the fin.
 The dorsal fin of gold rams is spiky and they have pale eyes with a black pupil.
 Out of the four ram cichlids, golden rams are the lesser known and like Bolivian Rams, they are also found in a natural habitat.

-The Golden Ram cichlid originates from the Rio Orinoco drainage within Venezuela and Colombia and they are usually found in pairs.
+The Golden Ram cichlid originates from the Rio Orinoco drainage within Venezuela and Colombia and they are found in pairs.

 Like most cichlid species, the golden ram is a wonderful, colorful, and peaceful fish that is suitable for a community aquarium.
-However, it can become territorial sometimes.
+However, it becomes territorial sometimes.
 They require a lot of swimming space in a fish tank with ample plantations and hiding places.
 They are omnivorous, so should be fed a decent diet balanced with protein and occasional treats of live food.

 Electric Blue